Are you about to be a new parent and you’re scrambling to put together all your baby’s needs?

 You might not feel that you’re an expert in the world of strollers, but the superheroes of strollers at LittleBabyGear.com will let you in on all the secrets.

-It’s important to look for a five-point safety harness which is standard, but some models overlook their quality.
+It’s important to look for a five-point safety harness that is standard, but some models overlook their quality.

 Just be sure to test the snaps and the buckle before deciding on the type you will settle on.